MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-import-payment-return-data.md

 ---
 # Import Payment Return Data
 To import receipt and settlement returns, use the **Rem. payment order – import** page.
-If any errors are indicated when importing settlement returns, you can view this information in the **Settlement Info** page.
+If any errors are indicated when importing settlement returns, you can view this information on the **Settlement Info** page.

 ## To import return data